 In order to get the most out of your vehicle, you’ve got to understand the features and benefits that come along with owning it.
 As a result, we’ve put together a list of the 20 best 7-passenger SUVs that are on the market right now!
 From old ones, all the way to new ones (as well as a plethora of different models and makes) – we’ll be looking at SUV options that are going to make your life much easier.
 These are in no particular order, so just read them all over and make the decision as you please.
 Without further ado, let’s get into it!

-2016 BMW X5 ($53,800)
+BMW X5 ($62,000)

 When you talk about BMW’s, there is usually a steep price associated with them.
 This particular model is still following that trend, but you get a lot of bang for your buck – the cabin isn’t the largest, but the features that are available to you are nothing short of extraordinary.
-With a classy and comfortable interior (made out of high quality materials), this is a SUV that makes the ride enjoyable.
+With a classy and comfortable interior (made out of high quality materials), this is an SUV that makes the ride enjoyable.
 It’s great on the road, handles well and offers 18 mpg city (with 25 mpg highway).
 With a 300 horsepower engine in place, that’s quite good.

-2016 Honda Pilot ($29,700)
+Honda Pilot ($47,000)

 The size of this 7-passenger SUV is what draws a lot of buyers in, which means that there’s always going to be enough room for your passengers.
 The exterior design of this SUV was re-worked, in order to ensure that there wasn’t a boxy look to it any longer.
 The interior is much higher in quality, but it can be a bit hard to maneuver around with.
 With that being said, fuel efficiency is decent; you can expect 19 mpg city and 27 mpg highway (with 6 cylinders and a 3.5l engine, with 280 horsepower).

-2016 Volvo XC90 ($49,000)
+Volvo XC90 ($54,000)

 The new Volvo is one that focuses on luxury (which is why it’s a prominent 7-passenger luxury SUV), but is also capable of providing you with the necessary space required.
 The interior cabin features one of the most elegantly designed dashes/seating arrangements around, even though it isn’t as expensive as other luxury options.
 There are tons of gadgets to account for, as well as safety features and efficient fuel ratings (20 mpg city and 25mpg highway).
 The turbocharged engine features 316 horsepower.